Table of Contents

 The Ptolemaic Map: A Geocentric Worldview

-For a deeper look at Ptolemy's original methodology, the Encyclopedia Britannica entry on Ptolemy offers an accessible overview.
+For those interested in exploring Ptolemy’s methodology in greater detail, the Encyclopedia Britannica entry on Ptolemy provides an accessible and well-researched overview.

 The Mercator Projection: A Breakthrough for Navigation

-The projection quickly became the standard for nautical charts, especially for Northern European maritime powers.
-By the 17th century, the Dutch East India Company relied on Mercator-based charts to sail to the Spice Islands.
-English cartographers like Edward Wright published tables of Mercator's projection in the 1590s, making calculation practical.
-The projection remained the dominant one for nautical use well into the 20th century.
+Mercator’s projection quickly became the standard for nautical charts, especially among Northern European maritime powers.
+By the 17th century, major trading companies such as the Dutch East India Company relied on Mercator charts to navigate to lucrative trading posts in Asia.
+English mathematician Edward Wright further popularized the projection by publishing tables that allowed cartographers to accurately calculate Mercator’s latitude scale in the 1590s.

-To examine Mercator’s original 1569 wall map and its construction, the Library of Congress digital collection provides high-resolution scans and analysis.
+To view Mercator’s original 1569 wall map and learn about his projection’s geometric construction, visit the Library of Congress digital collection, which offers high-resolution scans and scholarly analysis.

 Comparative Analysis: Ptolemaic vs. Mercator